fvettore/kvmbackupjobs/README.md

 Supports incremental backups, backup rotation, VMs migration and checkpoints.

-Simply add the definition of cluster nodes and backup jobs in mySQL tables and run it (or cron).
+Simply add the definition of cluster nodes and backup jobs in mySQL/MariaDB tables and run it (or cron).
 No front end yet.

 ## How it works